mja65/Emu68-Imager/docs/instructions.md

 If you want to supply your own files that you want to have available in the Work: partition then you can do so by clicking on the `Click to set transfer path` button.
 You can put any files you want there and they will be copied to the SD card into the Work: partition.
 The Imager tool will check the sizes if they fit and will warn you if there is not enough space.
+Note, this can take significant time to transfer if you have a large amount of files!

 ## Selecting Screen mode of the HDMI output

-Please note, the output of your RaspberryPi stays fixed from the boot and the same resolution is used by the RTG driver on the Amiga.
+Please note, the output of your RaspberryPi is fixed after boot and the same resolution is used by the RTG driver on the Amiga.
 The resolution that you pick from the Screen Mode preferences is then stretched/shrunk to the resolution you picked for the RaspberryPi.
 In the Settings group you can select one of the pre-defined resolutions or let it be Automatically selected by the Pi on boot.
 If you want to change it later you can edit the config.txt file on the FAT32 partition accordingly.

 ## Configuring WiFi